 The library maintains a number of bibliographic databases of its own generation.
 Also the library takes part in creation of the corporate electronic information resources of BelAR and “The Scientists of Belarus”.

-In 2020 the "Student eBooks Shelf" was introduced (as part of the "Cataloging" web module) to provide distance learning.
-It allows students to access in real time the full texts of the publications recommended by the curriculum.
+In 2020 the "Student eBooks Shelf" was introduced to provide distance learning.
+In 2022, it was integrated into the Student's Personal Account in the distance learning system, which makes it easier for students to access the full texts of the publications recommended by the curriculum.

 Readers can use interlibrary loan service for getting the books missing in library collection.
 Readers can order copies of an article from the journal by electronic document delivery (EDD).